CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language that allows you to implement complex features on web pages.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1. Helps us to share information when people want to show off code to each other
+2. Allows us to track how information has changed between ea ch point in time
+3. Goes back to older versions of our work if we make a mistake

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy to your repositories

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You take the repository to your computer and you can make changes on it remotely.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you want send the repository which you made changes on it, you can make a pull request that allows main contributor to see your new repository and you can apply changes to the main repository

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see into previous versions in chronological order

 ## Question 13